kongware/scriptum/README.md

 ## Goals

-In order to reconcile the functional paradigm with Javascript the following main aspects need to be addressed:
+In order to create an ecosystem for the functional paradigm in Javascript the following main aspects need to be supplied:

 - [x] type safety
 - [x] algebraic data types